Fabian Mrozek

-Fabian Mrozek (born 28 September 2003) is a Polish professional footballer who plays as a goalkeeper for club Liverpool.
+Fabian Mrozek (born 28 September 2003) is a Polish professional footballer who plays as a goalkeeper for Major League Soccer club FC Cincinnati, on loan from club Liverpool.

 Club career

 Mrozek started training at MKS Kluczbork.
 In 2017, he joined the FC Wrocław Academy.
 He signed for Premier League side Liverpool in July 2020, and featured for the club in the 2021–22 UEFA Youth League.
 His unofficial first-team debut came on 15 July 2022, playing the last 10 minutes of a 2–0 friendly win against Crystal Palace.

 On 26 July 2024, Mrozek extended his contract with Liverpool and was sent on a six-month loan to Allsvenskan club Brommapojkarna.
 He made his debut the following day, in a 3–4 away league win over IFK Göteborg.

 On 4 February 2025, he joined National League side Forest Green Rovers on loan until the end of the season.
 Hours later, he made his debut starting in a 0–2 away win over Dagenham & Redbridge.

+On 5 March 2026, Mrozek signed with Major League Soccer side FC Cincinnati on loan for the 2026 season, with an option to make the move permanent.